Going to the Opera

 When to Arrive

 All Opera Southwest evening performances begin at 7:30; Sunday matinees start at 2 p.m.
-Out of respect for the performers and for the patrons who have arrived on time, latecomers will be seated at a suitable break.
-This also applies to people who must leave the theatre during a performance.
+Out of respect for the performers and for the patrons who have arrived on time, latecomers will be seated at a suitable break, which may be intermission.

-If you plan to attend the pre-performance talk about 45 minutes before curtain time, you’ll not only learn more about the opera but also have plenty of time to settle into your Journal Theatre seat.
+If you plan to attend the popular pre-performance talks, scheduled for 45 minutes before curtain time, you’ll not only learn more about the opera but also have plenty of time to find your seat.
+Opera Southwest’s pre-performance talks are sponsored by Beautiful Windows.

 What Should I Wear?